plantprogrammer/test-page-generator/readme.txt

 You can easily trash all the test posts if you wish to do so.

+== Frequently Asked Questions ==

+= Do you provide support? =

+Yes, I do.
+Please create a new topic in the "Support Threads."

 == Screenshots ==

 1. The view from the settings page.